Oleg Kashin: Early career

-While studying at the Baltic State Fishing Fleet Academy, Kashin wrote for Komsomolskaya Pravda in Kaliningrad where he expressed rather sharp views.
+While studying at the Baltic Fishing Fleet State Academy, Kashin wrote for Komsomolskaya Pravda in Kaliningrad where he expressed rather sharp views.
 He continued to work for that newspaper up to 2003, specializing on exclusive interviews and special reports, then moved to Moscow and started working as a journalist for Komsomolskaya Pravda in Moscow.
 After a while, he left the newspaper, became a staff writer at Kommersant and became the leading Russian journalist covering youth political movements, ranging broadly from the National Bolshevik Party to Nashi.
+On 1 June 2004, while working on an assignment for Kommersant to cover a protest by the Vanguard of Red Youth near the White House in Moscow, Oleg Kashin was assaulted by officers of the Federal Guard Service.
+According to Kommersant, the FGS officers kicked him in the face and kidneys while demanding he hand over the camera’s memory card on which the photo correspondent for Kommersant, Yuri Martyanov, had recorded the protest.
+As a result of the attack, Kashin suffered a concussion and multiple bruises.
+Later, the courts found no fault in the actions of the FGS officers.

+In February 2005, Oleg Kashin attended the first congress of the youth movement Nashi as a correspondent for Kommersant.
+According to Kashin, the Nashi activists forcibly brought him onto the stage and declared him "an enemy of Russia and, specifically, of Nashi", after which they illegally detained him in a locked room at the guesthouse until the movement's leader, Vasily Yakemenko, arrived.

-He left Kommersant in June 2005, dissatisfied with the dismissal of the director-general Andrei Vassiliev.
+Kashin left Kommersant in June 2005, dissatisfied with the dismissal of the director-general Andrei Vassiliev.
+From September to October 2005, he worked as a special correspondent for the Izvestia newspaper, and from 2005 to 2007, he worked as a columnist for the Expert magazine.
+He also worked for the Russian Journal publication.
+He co-hosted (together with Maria Gaidar) the show called "Black and White" on the O2TV channel.

 In 2007, Kashin became a regular author and a deputy editor of the Ŗusskaya zhizn (The Russian Life) magazine.
 In 2009, Kashin returned to Kommersant as a special correspondent.